-James Borden challenged his capital murder conviction and death sentence in a timely Rule 32 petition filed in 2001, in which he argued inter alia that he was ineligible for the death penalty because he was mentally retarded, that his trial lawyer provided ineffective assistance at both phases of his capital trial, and that jurors engaged in misconduct.
-While the petition was pending in the Rule 32 trial court, the United States Supreme Court issued its decision in Atkins v.
-Virginia, 536 U.S. 304 (2002), holding that the execution of mentally retarded offenders violates the Eighth Amendment to the United States Constitution.
+James Borden challenged his capital murder conviction and death sentence in a timely Rule 32 petition filed in 2001, in which he argued inter alia that he was ineligible for the death penalty because he was intellectually disabled, that his trial lawyer provided ineffective assistance at both phases of his capital trial, and that jurors engaged in misconduct.
+While the petition was pending in the Rule 32 trial court, the Supreme Court issued its decision in Atkins v.
+Virginia, 536 U.S. 304 (2002), holding that the execution of people with intellectual disability violates the Eighth Amendment.
 Mr. Borden filed a motion to vacate his death sentence in light of Atkins and a motion to amend his petition, which set out in more detail his juror misconduct claim.
 The trial court summarily dismissed Mr. Borden’s petition without ruling on his motion to amend.

-On appeal, the Court of Criminal Appeals remanded for the trial court to make specific findings as to Mr. Borden’s claim that he is mentally retarded.
-Mr. Borden was found to be mentally retarded and was re-sentenced to life imprisonment without parole.
+On appeal, the Alabama Court of Criminal Appeals remanded for the trial court to make specific findings as to Mr. Borden’s claim that he is intellectually disabled.
+Mr. Borden was found to be a person with intellectual disability and was resentenced to life imprisonment without parole.
 On return to remand, the Court of Criminal Appeals affirmed in an unpublished memorandum opinion the dismissal of the rest of Mr. Borden’s claims.
 The Alabama Supreme Court granted certiorari to address whether the Court of Criminal Appeals erred in holding that Mr. Borden failed to comply with Rule of Appellate Procedure 28(a)(10) and thereby waived his ineffective-assistance-of-counsel claims and whether that court erred in holding that Mr. Borden failed to preserve for appellate review his juror misconduct claims.
 Ex parte Borden, No. 1050042, slip op. at 4-5 (Ala.
 Aug.
 17, 2007).

 The Court of Criminal Appeals affirmed the trial court’s summary dismissal of Mr. Borden’s ineffective-assistance-of-counsel claims, finding that the penalty-phase claims were moot in light of his re-sentencing and that he waived the first-phase claims by failing to comply with appellate procedure Rule 28(a)(10).
 The State has argued in a number of criminal appeals, including many death penalty cases, that Rule 28(a)(10) requires a particular formulation for making arguments in appeal briefs.
 The State has asserted, based on its interpretation of what Rule 28(a)(10) requires, that claims are waived even when they are expressly addressed.